IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 “Laser Hair Removal“

 “In this method, a laser destroys hair follicles with heat.
 Lasers are prescription devices that should be used only under the direction of a licensed practitioner.
-If a topical anaesthetic product is recommended before a laser hair removal procedure to minimize pain, FDA recommends that consumers discuss with a medical professional the circumstances under which the cream should be used and whether the use is appropriate.
+If a topical anesthetic product is recommended before a laser hair removal procedure to minimize pain, FDA recommends that consumers discuss with a medical professional the circumstances under which the cream should be used and whether the use is appropriate.

 Epilators: Needle Electrolysis, and Tweezers

 “Needle epilators introduce a fine wire close to the hair shaft, under the skin, and into the hair follicle.
 An electric current travels down the wire and destroys the hair root at the bottom of the follicle, and the loosened hair is removed with tweezers.
 “Medical electrolysis devices destroy hair growth with a shortwave radio frequency after a thin probe is placed in the hair follicle.
 Risks from these methods include infection from an unsterile needle and scarring from improper technique.
 Electrolysis is considered a permanent hair removal method since it destroys the hair follicle.
-It requires a series of appointments over a period of time.
+It requires a series of appointments over a time.